 It does not include any interest or expenses that the claimant might be entitled to.
 (The expenses that anyone can claim in small claims court are quite limited, and, in many cases, they amount to no more than the filing fee and the cost of document service.)

 There are some kinds of cases that cannot be handled in small claims court, no matter how little money is involved.
-Landlord and tenant cases, for example, as well as libel and slander suits and cases involving the title to land, cannot be tried in small claims court.
+The resolution of certain disputes between residential landlords and tenants, as well as libel and slander suits and cases involving the title to land, cannot be tried in small claims court.

 If you are trying to enforce an order from the BC Residential Tenancy Branch, please first consult their fact sheet.
-This fact sheet explains the steps to take to enforce a monetary order, including the final step of enforcement through small claims court.
+This fact sheet explains the steps to take to enforce a monetary order.
 If you are enforcing an order from the RTB, it is not necessary to begin a new claim with a notice of claim.
 You may want to review the small claims court booklet #6: Getting Results.

 The small claims court is actually the civil division of the Provincial Court of British Columbia.
 Some judges in the larger centres sit only in small claims court but most sit in criminal and family court as well.